Redocly/redocly-cli/docs/commands/lint.md

 #### Codeframe (default)

 The command `redocly lint --format=codeframe` lints the file and uses the default format of `codeframe`.
-You will see the same output as below if you omit the `--format` parameter.
+It produces the same output as below if you omit the `--format` parameter.

 ```bash
 [1] museum-with-errors.yaml:19:7 at #/paths/~1museum-hours/get/operationIds